-Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to one week before the procedure, like:
+Talk to your doctor about any medicine you are taking.
+You may need to stop taking some medicine up to 1 week before the procedure.

 General anesthesia will be used.
-You will be asleep.
+You will be unaware of the procedure.
 In emergency situations, local anesthesia may be used.
 It will numb the area.

 Description of Procedure

 Immediately After Procedure

 You will breathe through this tube as long as it is in place.
-Oxygen and machines to assist breathing will be provided, if needed.
+Oxygen and machines to help with breathing will be used, if needed.
 A chest x-ray may be needed.

 How Long Will It Take?

-About 15-30 minutes
+About 15 to 30 minutes

 How Much Will It Hurt?

-Anesthesia prevents pain during the procedure.
+Anesthesia will block pain during the procedure.
 You may have some pain and soreness during recovery.
-Your doctor can prescribe pain medication to help relieve this discomfort.
+Your doctor can prescribe pain medicine to help.

 Average Hospital Stay

 The length of stay will depend on the reason for the procedure.
-Most stays are 1-5 days.
+Most stays are 1 to 5 days.

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

 American Lung Association